 Wegener earned a bachelor’s degree in psychology from Ursuline College, and a master’s degree in community services and human services from John Carroll University.

 Jay Scherler serves Buckeye Health Plan as the Senior Vice President of Operations.
 Jay brings more than 30 years of leadership experience in hospital administration and operations.
 He joins us from Providence Healthcare Network/Ascension Technologies, Waco, Texas, where he served as Vice President, Finance and Chief Information Officer.
 His responsibilities included managing the Health Ministry’s technology vision including operations, finance, and technology procurement and implementation, while serving as the Health Ministry’s service and delivery escalation point.

 Jay also served as the Vice President of Finance at Providence with responsibility for Business Services, Patient Access, Health Information Management, Communications, Facilities, Plant Maintenance, Bio-Med, Security, Receiving, Laundry and Central Supply.
 He was also the safety officer and chair of Environment of Care, and Supply Chain.

 He holds a master’s degree in business administration from Baylor University and a bachelor’s of science degree from Cameron University in Lawton, Oklahoma.
 In service to his local community, Jay was a member of the Cameron Park Zoo Board, Heart of Texas Fair and Rodeo Board, and St. Alban’s School Board.

 Jay and his wife, Krista, have a son and seven rescue dogs.
 He enjoys time with family, travel, yardwork and managing rental properties.
 A native of Oklahoma, Jay operated a cattle ranch and farm in Texas earlier in life.

-Mario loves spending time with his family and friends, being active, experiencing the arts, and attending sports and music events.
+Meera loves spending time with her family and friends, being active and traveling.